 Policies & Procedures

-The Continuing Medical Education (CME) Committees of Beth Israel Medical Center & St. Luke's and Roosevelt Hospitals (BIMC & SLRHC) have as their primary purpose the improvement in the health care outcomes of patients through an effective program of CME based on improvement in quality and patient safety.
+The Continuing Medical Education (CME) Committees of Mount Sinai Beth Israel, Mount Sinai St. Luke's and Mount Sinai Roosevelt have as their primary purpose the improvement in the health care outcomes of patients through an effective program of CME based on improvement in quality and patient safety.

 The CME Program's goals are to provide education that will improve learner competence in their ability to apply knowledge learned to patient care strategies; improve retention of that competence as measured by performance-in-practice; and, improve patient outcomes as a result.

 The CME Program's activities encompass a broad range of comprehensive topics based on the identified gaps in the needs of the physician communities it serves.
 Emphasis is placed on the identification of areas for improvement through a strong collaboration with the hospitals' Quality Improvement Departments.

 The content of the CME programs encompass a broad range of primary care and specialty topics that are determined through a comprehensive needs assessment process.
 Topics are derived from the needs of learners, experts, national and specialty society guidelines, and observed quality indicators within the health service system.
 They are actively reviewed and analyzed in order to identify gaps in physician knowledge and/or competence and/or performance.
 Content, based on evidence that constitutes best practices, is designed to ultimately result in the improvement in the health and/or outcomes of patients and/or significant changes in current practice.

 The CME Program targets multidisciplinary audiences.
 Learners include physicians and other providers of medical care from the Mount Sinai Beth Israel, Mount Sinai St. Luke's and Mount Sinai Roosevelt health care system as well as local, national and international medical and related professionals.

 Types of Activities Provided